 Mammoet Wind, the turnkey solution provider for the wind energy industry, successfully completed the offloading and transport of four wind turbine components for the Østerild wind turbine test field in Denmark.
 The components included one nacelle and three tower sections.
 This was an exceptionally heavy wind turbine transport, with more than 700 tons of components moved.
-It was also unusual as the base tower section was moved in a vertical position.
+It was also unusual as the base tower section was moved to a vertical position.
 OCTRA and COORDINADORA, the two companies in charge of the transport, needed a specialist transport company to carry out this delicate operation.

 The tower’s electrical components were pre-installed at the factory.
-As a consequence the 29-meter-high T1 base tower could not be transported in the conventional way – in a horizontal position.
+As a consequence, the 29-meter-high T1 base tower could not be transported in a conventional way – in a horizontal position.
 COORDINADORA and OCTRA shipped all four wind turbine components from the factory to the port of Hanstholm.
 Here the transport vessel’s cranes lifted the 228-ton base tower, in its upright position, onto Self-Propelled Modular Transporters (SPMTs) for onward transport.

 The other two tower sections T2 and T3, weighing 104 tons each, were transported separately, in the more usual horizontal position, using trucks and conventional trailers.
 The 420-ton nacelle was also transported by Mammoet Wind on conventional trailers with two trucks at the front to pull and steer and one truck at the back to push.
-The entire operation included a total of more than 700 tons of transport weight – constituting a worldwide record for a wind turbine transport.
-At site, all stools were prepared for Mammoet Wind to lift and lower the components onto them.
-Mammoet Wind executed all four transports smoothly and safely enabling the client to start operation of the turbine right on time.
+The entire operation included a total of more than 700 tons of transport weight – constituting a worldwide record for wind turbine transport.
+At the site, all stools were prepared for Mammoet Wind to lift and lower the components onto them.
+Mammoet Wind executed all four transports smoothly and safely enabling the client to start the operation of the turbine right on time.